Let’s work together to…

 During the last academic year, a total of 90 children completed their Level 1 training, 123 children completed their Level 2 training, and 6 pupils from S1 also completed their Level 3!
 Well done kids!!

-You can find out more about Bikeability on the Cycling Scotland website.
+You can read more about Bikeability on the Cycling Scotland website.

 Are you interested in becoming a Bikeability instructor for the Kirrie cluster?